 Diabetes experts identify some typical symptoms as early signs of the disease.
 These include:

 In addition to the factors mentioned above, you may also suffer from chronic headaches and blurred vision.
-Whenever you experience one or more of these symptoms, visit your General Practitioner for a consultation.
+Whenever you experience one or more of these symptoms, make an appointment with private GP in Harley Street for consultation.
+Click here for more details.